heap/scalastyleguide/README.md

     1. "[Additional Remarks](#additional-remarks)" contains general hints that are always helpful to remember.

-All Scail projects make extensive use of
+All Heap projects make extensive use of
 [Static Analysis Tools](#static-analysis-tools) to enforce as many best practices as is currently allowed.
 Use the provided [EditorConfig](http://editorconfig.org) profile to